 There is also a large variety of plant-life to see although there have been times when lantana and other exotic vine infestation have dominated the landscape.

 The most interesting feature for me is definitely White Rock itself though, with its varying sandstone colours, patterns and shapes.

 I’ve never climbed to the top of the rock.
-Local Indigenous people ask walkers to refrain from doing so and this is clearly stated on information brochures and the car park information sign, although this hasn’t stopped others.
+Local Aboriginal people ask walkers to refrain from doing so and this is clearly stated on information brochures and the car park information sign, although this hasn’t stopped others.
 I am satisfied to sit at the base and enjoy the peaceful isolation.

 However, further away on the more challenging white ridge track I’ve done a little bit of exploring and enjoyed the view.

 There are a number of walks at White Rock, four very short tracks including Little White Rock and Bluff Lookout, and the longer class 4, 6.5km White Rock Multi-user Trail and the class 4, 19km Yaddamun Trail.
 There is also a more challenging class 5, 7km White Rock Ridge Walk which isn’t included on the information brochure now.
 The scenery is more interesting and the walk a little rougher, but I do not have a map to share with you.
 This was the old sign.

 I assume it’s not being maintained now and that is why it has disappeared from the information brochure.
 I’ve done all the walks multiple times since moving to the Brisbane area and on one very memorable occasion took a few “detours” in the scrub with my brother and ended up hiking about 30km.
 By the end of it we were so tired we didn’t even react when a highly venomous brown snake slithered across our path.
 That was a few years ago though, in the days when the signage was poor and a little confusing and the ridge path was very overgrown.
 Most of the tracks are now dirt vehicle roads or upgraded walking paths with detailed signage.